Also find me on...

 If you’ll like more details on Bluehost’s features and offers as well as how these match up to other web hosts, check out my article on the Best 5 Web Hosting Companies.

-Bluehost Review: Some Minor Annoyances
+Some Minor Issues

 - While the one-click installations are great, the Webmail/Email system leaves a lot to be desired.
 Its “Postini” spam filtering is great at filtering out legitimate emails, and not very good at filtering out spam, and instead of putting them in the “spam” folder where you can easily access them, it holds onto them for a day before giving you access.